Berfu Ulusoy

 Because of that, markets are incredibly dynamic and shift in a heartbeat.
 And to succeed in business, employees must master a combination of competencies.

-Here are some of the most relevant in 2022.
+Here are some of the most relevant.

 Sure technical skills depend on the employee's role.
 But in today's business world, staff members with these skills most likely bring relevant extra flavor to a workforce.
 That's because the amount of SaaS companies out there is immense.